8 Things You Should Know About Wimbledon

 Back in 2012, Rufus was stolen from the back of his owner’s car.
 The hawk-napping caused an outcry from his global fans.
 Three days after going missing, Rufus was found on Wimbledon Common, virtually unharmed with only a minor sore leg.
 Rufus now boasts a loyal following on both X and Instagram.

-6. TENNIS BALLS IN RETIREMENT
+7. TENNIS BALLS IN RETIREMENT

 View this post on Instagram

 As one can imagine, a lot of tennis balls are used over the course of the competition.
 Upwards of 54,000 balls are used during a single Wimbledon tournament.
 Balls are replaced after seven to nine games to ensure they’re in optimum condition for gameplay.
 When they’re not in use, the balls are placed in a refrigerator to maintain their quality.
 Better yet, fans who are attending Wimbledon can visit the Used Ball Kiosk at the Southern Village store to purchase the used balls that have been “retired”!
+Not only that, fans are also able to donate their reusable cups at charity collection points to redeem their deposit.

 For more sports content, click here.